We are committed to providing an accessible user experience for all website visitors.

 In the New York backlot area of the park, you’ll find that you can stroll through alleyways between the building facades.
 At one point, the paths wind together, almost like a maze, and you feel cut off from the rest of the park.
-You may run into some people posing for photos, but otherwise it’s a generally quiet area.
+You may run into some people posing for photos, but otherwise, it’s a generally quiet area.
 (Just be sure to stop by when the Blues Brothers are not playing.
 Even though the concert’s stage is located off of the main street, you’ll still be able to hear the music.)

 Animal Actors Picnic Area

-In front of the Animal Actors show, there is a large picnic pavilion where you can rest and get away from the crowds.
+In front of Animal Actors On Location!, there is a large picnic pavilion where you can rest and get away from the crowds.
 It has ample seating, big tables (if you’re in need of a snack or a meal) and even overhead fans to keep you cool.
 Stop by in between showtimes so you don’t have to deal with people coming and going into the stadium or hearing the show itself.

 The real Central Park may be hoppin’ in New York, but the Universal Studios version of Central Park is much more secluded.
 Take a relaxing walk in the park, complete with lush greenery, shade, benches and waterfront views.
 Central Park is one of our favorite places for a pit stop when we need some quiet time to recharge, and it would work just as well for anyone who needs sensory breaks at Universal Orlando.
-You can enter either by Mel's Diner or across from the Animal Actors stadium.
+You can enter either by Mel's Drive-In or across from the Animal Actors stadium.

 Walking through the Wizarding World of Harry Potter - Diagon Alley is a magical experience for any muggle or wizard.
 But unfortunately, there’s no spell to cast away the crowds, and with many shops to see and spells to do, there’s a lot of activity packed into this area.
 If you need a quick getaway in Diagon Alley, go to Knockturn Alley.
 There will be some foot traffic due to the gift shop, Borgin and Burkes, and a few interactive wand spots.
 However, it's cool and dark, and you can sit on a bench for a moment to escape the larger crowds outside.